Teikyo Lab.

 Leading to the elucidation of unknown functions

-In recent years, research equipment for investigating fatty acid reactions has advanced, and great progress has been made in elucidating the enzymes that act on lipids.
-Associate Professor will next focus on the functions of these enzymes, aiming to clarify how each lipid produced by the enzymes is linked to disease.
+In recent years, research equipment for investigating the reactions of fatty acids has advanced, and great progress has been made in elucidating the enzymes that act on lipids.
+Next, Associate Professor will focus on the functions of these enzymes, aiming to clarify how each lipid produced by the enzymes is linked to disease.

-"For example, we would like to clarify whether very long chain fatty acids are a direct cause (causal relationship) of inborn errors of metabolism, or whether very long chain fatty acids increase as a result of onset of the disease due to another cause (correlation).
-If we understand this, we can use it as a therapeutic target for drug discovery and other purposes.''
-(Associate Professor)
+"For example, we would like to clarify whether VLCs are the direct cause of inborn errors of metabolism (causal relationship), or whether the increase in VLCs is the result of another cause of the disease (correlation).
+If we can find out, we can use this information as a therapeutic target for drug development, etc." (Associate Professor)

-Since Professor Yokoyama and Associate Professor have focused on lipid research, they say that in the future they hope to uncover as many mysteries as possible about lipids.
+Professor Yokoyama and Associate Professor Hama have been solely focused on lipid research up until now, and so they say that in the future they hope to unravel as many mysteries surrounding lipids as possible.

-``Among the four major components of living organisms: nucleic acids, proteins, sugars, and lipids, only lipids are hydrophobic, and lipids made from enzymes, which are proteins, are not directly coded by genes.
-That's why it's so interesting, and now the relationship between various diseases is becoming clearer.I'm proud that this research is important for future medical care.''
-(Professor Yokoyama)
+"Of the four major components of living organisms - nucleic acids, proteins, sugars, and lipids - only lipids are hydrophobic, and lipids are produced from enzymes, which are proteins, and are not directly encoded by genes.
+Lipids are interesting because they are a bit unusual, and their relationship to various diseases is now becoming clear.
+I believe this is important research for the future of medicine," says Professor Yokoyama.

 In the Physical Pharmacy Laboratory, students are taught to understand and think about the meaning of experimental data logically.